-- ECT 1314 Residential Heat Pump Systems The course will include the study of residential heat pumps along with their application and operation.
+- ECT 1243 HVACR Code Class This course will help enhance students' understanding of the Arkansas Mechanical Code.
+The course will help guide students through the rules, regulations, and state health codes concerning the proper installation of residential and commercial mechanical systems.
+This course will also guide students through the proper installation regulations concerning supply and return air ductwork.
+This course will enhance students' understanding of materials covered by the Arkansas HVACR Contractors Test.
+(D) - ECT 1253 Construction Trades Piping Construction Trades Piping will allow student to study codes governing refrigeration piping, electrical conduit, black iron, and galvanized piping.
+Safe and acceptable industry standards will be discussed and then used when modifying, soldering, bending, or connecting tubing and piping.
+Students should be able to distinguish and identify the various types of tubing and piping used in various construction trades.
+Students should be able to explain the uses of the individual types of tubing and piping. - ECT 1313 EPA Certification This course is designed to prepare students for the certification test and contains the information a student needs to take the test.
+This course will cover the latest available information in maintaining, service, repair, or disposing of appliances that contain regulated refrigerants.
+(F, S) - ECT 1314 Residential Heat Pump Systems Prerequisites: ECT 1123, ECT 1133, ECT 1144.
+The course will include the study of residential heat pumps along with their application and operation.
 The practical application will include the electrical wiring installation, service, repair and operation of residential type heat pump systems.
 Dual fuel applications will also be covered.
 (D) - ECT 1323 Preventive Maintenance Technician The content of this course will supply information and service practices needed to effectively extend the operating life of vapor-compression equipment, typically utilized in the HVAC/R industry.
-This course is to help the technician obtain optimum performance, reliability, and long life from the systems they service which are related to preventative maintenance with proper service and repair while maintaining air conditioning, refrigeration, and heat pump systems.
+This course is to help technicians obtain optimum performance, reliability, and long life from the systems they service which are related to preventative maintenance with proper service and repair while maintaining air conditioning, refrigeration, and heat pump systems.
 Students taking this course will be eligible to test for their Apprentice Preventative Maintenance Technician Certification.
-(F) - ECT 2116 Refrigeration Systems This course will include the study of supermarket type refrigeration equipment.
+(F) - ECT 2116 Refrigeration Systems Prerequisites: ECT 1123, ECT 1133, ECT 1144.
+This course will include the study of supermarket type refrigeration equipment.
 Both low temperature and medium temperature systems will be covered.
 Refrigeration systems controls, components and applications will be discussed.
 The practical application will include electrical wiring installation, service, repair and operational check of systems with differing refrigerants.
 Recovery and recycle of refrigerants will also be performed.
 Students will demonstrate knowledge of system components and charging procedures.
+(F, S)

-(F, S) - ECT 2133 Programmable Logic Controls This course provides the student with the principles of the theory and operation of Programmable Logic Controls.
-Coursework includes communication, timers, sequencers, compare functions, inputs, outputs, and basic logic reasoning.
-This course will also provide the study of electronic circuits used for controlling machines and processes in industry, control circuits and basic PLC operations.
-Emphasis will be placed on the operation and use of programmable logic controllers (PLC).
-Skills for troubleshooting these controls are developed through a number of designated class and lab experiments.
-(D) - ECT 2234 Building Performance Analysis The practice of measuring the rate of infiltration and ex-filtration in residential homes using blower door technology, conducting ductwork analysis using duct blasters, locating air leaks in the housing envelope, along with calculating carbon monoxide levels of combustion appliances.
-(D) - ECT 2243 Advanced HVACR Systems Diagnostics This course will allow students to develop skills needed to properly diagnose high efficiency heating and air conditioning equipment.
-System diagnostics will be discussed and calculated on the advanced electrical wiring schematics and achieving optimum efficiency ratings of various types of equipment.
+ECT 2234 Building Performance Analysis - The practice of measuring the rate of infiltration and ex-filtration in residential homes using blower door technology, conducting ductwork analysis using duct blasters, locating air leaks in the housing envelope, along with calculating carbon monoxide levels of combustion appliances.
+(D)

+ECT 2243 Advanced HVACR Systems Diagnostics - This course will allow students to develop skills needed to properly diagnose high-efficiency heating and air conditioning equipment.
+System diagnostics will be discussed and calculated on the advanced electrical wiring schematics in order to achieve optimum efficiency ratings of various types of equipment.
 Students will be trained to use diagnostic tools that pinpoint precise system refrigerant calculations and airflow to increase SEER Ratings of the equipment.
 (S)